EliaTolin/remote_caching/README.md

 await RemoteCaching.instance.init(
   defaultCacheDuration: Duration(hours: 1), // Optional
-  verboseMode: true, // Optional: see RemoteCaching logs in your console, default is enabled only in debug mode );
+  verboseMode: true, // Optional: see RemoteCaching logs in your console, default is enabled only in debug mode
+  databasePath: '/path/to/your/database.db', // Optional: specify a custom database path.
+);
 ```